sahilpagar04/Retail-Sales-Analysis-2026-Interactive-Sales-Business-Performance-Dashboard/README.md

   ● Data Visualization
   ● Dashboard Design

-4. Project Structure
+5. Project Structure
   The Excel workbook contains multiple sheets representing different stages of the analysis:

-  i.Dashboard Data
+  i.Dashboard Data:
    Contains the Sales dataset used for the analysis.

   ii.
-KPIs
+KPIs:
    Contains KPIs and Pivot tables to

   iii.
-Dashboard
+Dashboard:
    Contains the interactive HR analytics dashboard with important KPIs and visualizations.

 4.Key KPIs & Analysis